BenKuhnhaeuser/GPID/README.md

 For a detailed description of these outputs and their interpretation, see [Interpretation](https://github.com/BenKuhnhaeuser/GPID/wiki/Interpretation).

 ## Method calibration
-When running the GeneParliamentID pipeline for the first time for a new lineage, method calibration using a test dataset is required to identify the optimal pipeline parameters for this lineage.
-This is not necessary if optimal pipeline parameters have already been established for the lineage of interest.
+When running the GeneParliamentID pipeline for a lineage for the first time, method calibration using a test dataset is highly recommended to identify the optimal pipeline parameters for this lineage.

+Method calibration is not necessary if optimal pipeline parameters have already been established for the lineage of interest.

+It is also possible to run the pipeline without conducting method calibration by providing "dummy" calibration files.
+This will most likely result in considerably reduced accuracy of identification but may be justified e.g. for a first explorative analysis or if a test dataset is not available.

 For details, see [Method calibration](https://github.com/BenKuhnhaeuser/GPID/wiki/Method-calibration).